Space Invaders: Remakes and sequels

 Space Invaders has been remade on numerous platforms and spawned many sequels.
 Re-releases include ported and updated versions of the original arcade game, some of which feature different graphics and additional gameplay options.
 Sequels feature several modes of gameplay and integrate new elements into the original design.
 Bally released a pinball version in 1980 with no elements of the arcade game present and the aliens resembling the xenomorphs from the film Alien; Bally was successfully sued over the resemblance to H. R. Giger's designs.
 It became the third highest-grossing pinball machine of 1980 in the United States.
 Super Impulse released a miniature version in 2017 as part of its Tiny Arcade series.
-Numskull Designs created another miniature arcade cabinet in 2023, released in the company's Quarter Arcades line.
+For the series' 45th anniversary, Numskull Designs created another miniature arcade cabinet in 2023, released in the company's Quarter Arcades line.

 The 2017 Space Invaders Frenzy integrated electro-mechanical gameplay in a sit-down arcade machine.

 Taito has released several arcade sequels.
 The first was Space Invaders Part II in 1979 featuring color graphics, an attract mode, new gameplay elements, and added an intermission between gameplay.
 This was released in the United States as Deluxe Space Invaders (also known as Space Invaders Deluxe), but featured a different graphical color scheme and a lunar-city background.
 Another arcade sequel, Space Invaders II, was released exclusively in the United States.
 It was in a cocktail-table format with very fast alien firing and a competitive two-player mode.
 During the summer of 1985, Return of the Invaders was released with updated color graphics and more complex movements and attack patterns for the aliens.
 Subsequent arcade sequels included Super Space Invaders '91, Space Invaders DX, and Space Invaders '95, each introducing minor gameplay additions to the original design.
 Several of the arcade sequels have become collector's items, though some are considered rarer.
 In 2002, Taito released Space Raiders, a third-person shooter reminiscent of Space Invaders.
 Space Invaders Extreme, released on the Nintendo DS and PlayStation Portable in 2008, integrates musical elements into the standard gameplay.
 A 2008 spin-off for WiiWare, Space Invaders Get Even, allows players to control the aliens instead of the laser cannon in a reversal of roles.
 Later arcade releases include Space Invaders Frenzy in 2017 and Space Invaders Counter Attack in 2020.
 Both games feature two-player electro-mechanical gameplay with a large amount of invaders.